-In the coming year the Group will also focus on the sale of Dante AV products for incorporation into OEM's video products.
+In the coming year the Group will also continue to focus on the sale of Dante Video, Dante Embedded Platform and Dante Application Library products for incorporation into OEM's video products.
 The first step in this process is getting product designs agreed with OEM's for them to adopt Dante AV technology and bring them to market.